 Stuart Fletcher, CEO, Bupa

-An independent certification of an organisation’s achievements in taking action on its environmental impact by managing and reducing water use and improving stewardship, it recognises organisations that take a best practice approach to measuring and managing their water use, achieving real reductions in this year-on-year.
+An independent certification of an organisation’s achievements in taking action on its environmental impact by managing and reducing water use and improving stewardship, the Carbon Trust Standard for Water recognises organisations that take a best practice approach to measuring and managing their water use, achieving real reductions in this year-on-year.

 It offers a framework for organisations to enhance their operational sustainability, using water more efficiency and improving stewardship at the same time as cutting costs.